|MUSC Anticoagulation and Bleeding Management Service|

 the treatment of bleeding disorders,

 anemias, leukopenias, platelet disorders, and other non-malignant disorders of the bone marrow

-The Adult Hematology Outpatient Clinic is located on the first floor of Rutledge Tower.
+The Adult Hematology Outpatient Clinic is located on the second floor of Ashley River Tower.
 We are dedicated to the diagnosis and treatment of complex bleeding and blood clotting problems and non-malignant blood and bone marrow disorders.